MSOE-CPE2600/vector-lab-turney-feyenc/README.md

 # Overview

 This is a vector math REPL (Read-Execute-Print Loop).
-It preforms basic aritmetic operations on vectors and can store vectors in variables
+It preforms basic arithmetic operations on vectors and can store vectors in variables

 # How to Build